 When and Why Should Recognition and Rewards Be Linked

-The experience of working counts as much as receiving the money of working.
+The experience of working is as valuable as receiving salary.
 Research from Bersin through Deloitte found organizations with recognition programs which are highly effective at improving employee interaction have a 31 percent lower turnover (voluntary).
-Tying recognition to company value statements according to Society for Human Resource Management creates strategic recognition which results in an employee turnover rate 23.4% lower than retention at companies that have no recognition program.
+Tying recognition to company value statements according to Society for Human Resource Management creates strategic recognition which results in an employee turnover rate 23.4 percent lower than retention at companies that have no recognition program.
 Many more such research studies prove the point.
 Training new employees remains a costly endeavor.
 At the least keeping good employees in a company lets the company use the money for other areas.
 Expertise developed in a position takes time and saves a company money.
 Praising employees in a specific individual manner makes it sincere.

 Implement Peer-to-Peer Recognition

-As positive reinforcement for work well done becomes the norm employees begin to give peers positive recognition.
+As positive reinforcement for work well done becomes the norm, employees begin to give peers positive recognition.
 In most cases, it has a sincerity.
 Employees get recognized for their talents in areas and become the “go to” person for that on a project.
 Peers appreciate it.
-Owners and managers need to make sure everyone has something they become the “go to “person on though or good employees get over worked.
+Owners and managers need to make sure everyone has something they become the “go to”, or else good employees get over worked.
+However, be wary of fake gratitude.
 Creating fake gratitude environments develops into just as toxic work environments as negative ones and has been the downfall of many companies.
-Fake gratitude creates a web of lies about people, products, and procedures.

 Rewards need to be specific to the employees in a work area and to that industry.
-Generate a list and take suggestions from employees along with other models.
+Generate a list and take suggestions from employees.
 Create a set of criteria for the employee recognition program and then follow up to see if it works.
 Hire third party vendors in the field such as the Flippen Group to give an assessment of the workforce motivations and climate.